Copyright and Intellectual Property Policy

 Notice for Claims of Intellectual Property Infringements and Agent for Notice

 Yahoo respects the intellectual property of others, and we ask our users to do the same.
-If you believe that your work has been copied in a way that constitutes copyright infringement, or that your intellectual property rights have been otherwise infringed, please provide Verizon Media New Zealand's Copyright Agent the following information:
+If you believe that your work has been copied in a way that constitutes copyright infringement, or that your intellectual property rights have been otherwise infringed, please provide Yahoo New Zealand's Copyright Agent the following information:

 - an electronic or physical signature of the person authorised to act on behalf of the owner of the copyright interest;

 - a description of the copyright work that you claim has been infringed;

 - a description of where the material that you claim is infringing is located on the site;